Mission and Purpose

 An adult applicant (over the age of 17) is eligible for a library card free of charge for one year upon making proper application if they meet one (1) of the following qualifications:

-non-residents who operate a business within the city limits and who render business personal property for ad valorem taxes and who pay those taxes;
+- non-residents who operate a business within the city limits and who render business personal property for ad valorem taxes and who pay those taxes (current tax receipt must be presented at time of library card sign-up);

 A non-expired government issued photo ID with the applicant’s current address must be presented at the time of application.
 If the photo ID lacks a current address, a current official document reflecting his/her name and address or a typewritten or computer generated document postmarked within the last 30 days that reflects his/her name and address is required.